Facebook Groups. Cast of thousands? Or starring none?

 One was a group member doing a video while driving and then posting it in the group.

 While I absolutely do not condone this action, I did, however dislike extremely the reaction from both some of the group members AND one of the group owners.
 The thing that really bugged me was the group members calling for the group owners to DO something to reprimand the poster of the offending video (content was great, btw), and the group owner responded by doing just that.
 Publicly.

 It made me want to vomit a bit in my mouth and run far away from that group as I was both astounded and horrified (yes, at the very same time, folks) that we, as ADULTS, actually still believe that we have the right to a)tell someone else to fix something that offends us and b)actually taking steps to do this as the person who is supposed to ‘fix’ someone elses ‘offensive behaviour’.

 Recently I got a message from a member of one of the groups I own.
-(You’re welcome to join us there if you’re not already: Social Media (Facebook) for Small Biz Owners)
+(You’re welcome to join us there if you’re not already: Social Media with Adaire (Facebook for Spiritual Entrepreneurs and Non-Profits)

 The message included a copy and paste of a salesy message from a fellow group member.
 This person was highly offended that the I, as group owner, would allow such activity and was sure it was against the rules of the group.

 Interesting, as there is nothing in the ‘rules’ that prevents group members from messaging each other, in fact I encourage it!